-Even though I am truly thankful for how much better I feel these days, I’ve come to accept that I will probably always feel some level of symptoms.
+Even though I am feeling pretty good these days, I’ve come to accept that I will probably always feel some level of symptoms.

-But what can I say except that sometimes life requires us to walk a different kind of path for a while… or (gulp) for the rest of our lives.
+What can I say except that sometimes life requires us to walk a different kind of path for a while, or (gulp) for the rest of our lives.

-When life veers out of the calm and out into the unpredictable waters … something happens.
+When life veers out of the calm and out into the unpredictable … something happens.